The future of letter deliveries

 What do we want to change?

-We would like to deliver mail in a way that meets the needs of our customers today and in the future and protects the one-price-goes-anywhere service while allowing Royal Mail to operate more efficiently.
+We would like to deliver letters in a way that meets the needs of our customers today and in the future, and protects the one-price-goes-anywhere service while allowing Royal Mail to operate more efficiently.

-We have listened to a wide range of customers and stakeholders to understand what they want from a modern Universal Service and have submitted our proposal to Ofcom on what the future should look like.
+We have listened to a wide range of customers and stakeholders to understand what they want from a modern Universal Service and in April 2024 submitted our proposal to Ofcom on what the future should look like.

 What does our proposal say?